Padres vs. Brewers MLB Betting Odds, Trends & Prediction

 Padres vs. Brewers MLB Betting Trends

-The total has gone OVER in 9 of Milwaukee’s last 12 games against San Diego
+The total has gone OVER in 11 of Milwaukee’s last 12 games.

-The total has gone OVER in 5 of San Diego’s last 7 games
+The total has gone OVER in 11 of Milwaukee’s last 12 games this season.

-The total has gone UNDER in 10 of San Diego’s last 14 games on the road
+The total has gone OVER in 11 of San Diego’s last 13 games when playing on the road against Milwaukee.

 Padres vs. Brewers MLB BETTING PREDICTION